-A death isn’t pregnancy-related or a maternal death if it happens as an accident, like from a car crash or a fall.
+A death isn’t a maternal death or a pregnancy-related death if it happens as an accident, like from a car crash or a fall.

-So pregnancy-related death covers a longer period of time than maternal death.
+Pregnancy-related death covers a longer period of time than maternal death.
 And researchers use different methods to identify a death as pregnancy-related or maternal.
 The differences between pregnancy-related death and maternal death are important to health care providers and other people who keep track of patterns and trends to help us understand more about why women die from conditions related to pregnancy.
-Because pregnancy-related death covers a longer period of time after pregnancy, it helps us focus on learning about and preventing these deaths for more women.
-So this article focuses on pregnancy-related death.
+Because pregnancy-related death covers a longer period of time after pregnancy, it helps us learn about and prevent these deaths for more women.
+So the statistics and infromation in this article focus on pregnancy-related death.

 Who is at risk for pregnancy-related death?

-To more fully understand pregnancy-related death in the United States, we look at racial and ethnic disparities (differences).
-For example, black women in this country are 3 to 4 times as likely to die from pregnancy-related causes than white women.
-Part of the reason for this disparity is social determinants of health.
-These are conditions in which you’re born, grow, work, live and age that affect your health throughout your life.
+About 700 women die each year in the United States from complications during or after pregnancy.
+Black women in this country are 3 to 4 times as likely to die from pregnancy-related causes than white women.
+This difference may be because of social determinants of health.
+These are conditions in which you’re born and grow, work, live and age that affect your health throughout your life.
 For example:

 - Things in your environment, like clean water and exposure to harmful chemicals

 - What’s in your community, like housing, parks, schools and public transportation.
 It also includes influences on your community, like the police, laws, poverty and racism.